LuisEnMarroquin/spotify-sync/README.md

 ## Installation

 These examples run on Node.js.
 On [its website](http://www.nodejs.org/download/) you can find instructions on how to install it.
-You can also follow [this gist](https://gist.github.com/isaacs/579814) for a quick and easy way to install Node.js and npm.

 Once installed, clone the repository and install its dependencies running: `yarn`